notofonts/lao/fontbakery/googlefonts-NotoSansLaoLooped-report.md

 * 💔 **ERROR** The condition <FontBakeryCondition:expected_font_names> had an error: KeyError: 'fvar'
-</div></details><details><summary>🔥 <b>FAIL:</b> Check copyright namerecords match license file. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/name/license">com.google.fonts/check/name/license</a>)</summary><div>

-* 🔥 **FAIL** License file OFL.txt exists but NameID 13 (LICENSE DESCRIPTION) value on platform 3 (WINDOWS) is not specified for that.
-Value was: "This Font Software is licensed under the SIL Open Font License, Version 1.1.
-This Font Software is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the SIL Open Font License for the specific language, permissions and limitations governing your use of this Font Software."
-Must be changed to "This Font Software is licensed under the SIL Open Font License, Version 1.1.
-This license is available with a FAQ at: https://scripts.sil.org/OFL" [code: wrong]
 </div></details><details><summary>🔥 <b>FAIL:</b> Check font follows the Google Fonts vertical metric schema (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/vertical_metrics">com.google.fonts/check/vertical_metrics</a>)</summary><div>